 Latest developments and events

-The Bill to decriminalise abortion in South Australia – the Termination of Pregnancy Bill 2020 – will be discussed by Members of the Legislative Council on Wednesday 2 December.
-The Bill was was introduced on 14 October by Liberal MLC Michelle Lensink.
+The Bill to decriminalise abortion in South Australia – the Termination of Pregnancy Bill 2020 – was passed by the Legislative Council on Wednesday 2 December.
 The House of Assembly will debate the Bill early in the new year.

 Safe Access Zones Bill is now law